 Most airline tickets are known as e-tickets, or travel documents that are stored in a database that can be retrieved when needed.
 So if you’re not getting a piece of paper, how do you know if the ticket is any good?
 Right after your travel agent sends you your confirmation, go to the airline’s website and check the status of your e-ticket.
 The way to do this is by using the booking reference (a/k/a record locator or Passenger Name Record, PNR), which is a code containing six letters or numbers — e.g., ENCS2U.
 Also, be aware that if you booked through a third-party site, that site might have a different record locator.
 A valid e-ticket will show as “issued” and open for use.
 A good e-ticket will remain open for use until you check in.
 If it isn’t, call your agent or airline.

 What if my airline is bankrupt?

-That’s an increasingly common problem amid the COVID-19 pandemic.
+That was a common concern during the pandemic, but not as much anymore.
 Avoid booking flights on an airline that has filed for bankruptcy protection.
 There are no meaningful federal protections for airline passengers.
 If your airline goes out of business, your ticket will be worthless.
 If you’re trying to get a refund from a bankrupt airline, your quickest path may be a credit card dispute.
 Under the Fair Credit Billing Act, you have a right to file a chargeback for services you paid for but were not delivered.
 But don’t wait.
 You have 60 days from the date of your purchase to file a dispute.
 Our readers have also had some success obtaining a refund by contacting federal regulators, such as the Department of Transportation.

 How do I find the lowest airfare?